harnett/CLOOSE/README.md

 ## If you managed to run these two steps successfully you are 90% there.
 CLOOSE is setup to act at the receiving end of this process.
 All you have to do, is to stream data to it.
 The rest of the analysis can easily be setup using the GUI (next steps).
 All you have to do now, is to setup your acquisition machine (the PC where you are acquiring imaging data), in the same way as the stream_send_data.m is setup.
 ## Critical steps for this are:
-1. Open a TCP/IP connection on your image acquisition device in the same way it's done in the stream_send_data.m script
+1. Open a TCP/IP connection on your image acquisition device in the same way it's done in the stream_send_data.m script. xpixels is the number of lines in your image. ypixels is the number of columns in your image.
+Set buffsz to 20.
 ```
  tcpipServer = tcpip(IPv4, port, 'NetworkRole', 'client', ...
     		'InputBufferSize', (xpixels*ypixels*buffsz), 'Terminator', 'CR/LF');